ospedale-scuola-guineabisseau-01.jpg

 Practical support on the ground

-The Eni Foundation has entered into an agreement with Guinea Bissau's Ministry of Health to enhance public health and improve maternal and child healthcare services.
+The Eni Foundation signed an agreement with the Guinea Bissau's Ministry of Health in December 2023 to improve the health of the population and to support maternal and child health services.

 The agreement concentrates on support for women and children, aiming to enhance access to post-operative care, intensive care, and neonatal services at Simão Mendes National Hospital in Bissau.
 It also seeks to improve primary healthcare in Farim district's administrative sector.